Targeting of political opponents and civil society under the second Trump administration: Background

 Trump frequently promised to exact retribution against perceived political enemies through his 2024 campaign, and has said he has "every right" to go after political opponents.
 A central campaign theme for Trump's second presidential bid was "retribution".
 Trump framed the 2024 election as "the final battle", and openly promised to leverage the power of the presidency for political reprisals.

-Trump repeatedly suggested that he supports outlawing political dissent that he regards as misleading or that questions the legitimacy of his presidency, for example saying that criticism of judges who ruled in favor of him "should be punishable by very serious fines and beyond that."
-He also repeatedly called for press companies who have produced unfavorable coverage of him to have their licenses revoked, and said that he would jail reporters who refuse to name the sources of leaks.
-The New York Times described Trump as using "grievance as a political tool, portraying himself as the victim of what he claims is a powerful and amorphous 'deep state.
+Before the 2024 election, Trump repeatedly suggested that he supports outlawing political dissent that he regards as misleading or that questions the legitimacy of his presidency, for example saying that criticism of judges who ruled in favor of him "should be punishable by very serious fines and beyond that."
+He also repeatedly called for media companies who have produced unfavorable coverage of him to have their licenses revoked, and said that he would jail reporters who refuse to name the sources of leaks.
+Upon his inauguration, The New York Times described Trump as using "grievance as a political tool, portraying himself as the victim of what he claims is a powerful and amorphous 'deep state.

+In late November 2025, ten months into his second presidency, Reuters counted 470 people, organizations, and institutions that Trump had already targeted for retribution.

 Actions taken

 Mass firings and expansion of presidential power

-During his second presidency, White House social media posted an image depicting Trump as a king, and Trump and his allies referred to him with monarchical terminology and claims of divine legitimacy.
+During his second presidency, White House social media posted an AI-generated image depicting Trump as a king, and Trump and his allies referred to him with monarchical terminology and claims of divine legitimacy.

-Trump undertook mass firings of federal employees, inspectors general, and Democratic members of independent agencies and oversight boards who could attempt to block or constrain his moves in express defiance of existing laws prohibiting such actions.
+Trump undertook mass firings of federal employees, inspectors general, and Democratic members of independent agencies and oversight boards who could attempt to block or constrain his moves, in express defiance of existing laws prohibiting such actions.
 His actions were described by legal experts as unprecedented or in violation of federal law, and with the intent of replacing them with workers more aligned with his agenda.
 In a peer-reviewed journal article, Donald Moynihan described the exercise as an anti-statist restructuring of American government centered around political loyalty.
 Legal analysts described such firings as setting up Supreme Court cases that could expand his power over independent executive branch agencies that Congress set up to be insulated from presidential control based on a maximalist interpretation of the unitary executive theory.
 His actions removed checks and balances within the executive branch by ignoring agencies such as the Office of Legal Counsel.

 In an executive order on February 18, Trump declared the executive branch an extension of his own person, and that only he and the United States Attorney General had final say on the interpretation of all executive branch law.
 He sent teams to administer loyalty tests to some federal employees, intelligence, and law enforcement candidates.
 His actions politicized the civil service, especially among law enforcement.
 His actions against civil society were described by legal experts and hundreds of political scientists as authoritarian and contributing to democratic backsliding, and as negatively impacting the rule of law.